jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 74 10/25/2013

+- Simplified the spatial engine down to two main public APIs.
+- Generalized the filtering of the spatial engine find methods.
+The find_* methods take an optional validate callback function which can be used to filter the entities out that we don't want returned.

 Version 72 10/25/2013

 - Changed distance to leaf pickup from 5 to 7 in hopes of resolving the ant circling